AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 A **progress bar** is an element showing the progress of a regular or parent [task](#tasks_\(actual\)).
 Also, the progress is shown in [labels](Elements/Labels) of tasks.

-Use the following data fields:
+The following data fields are used to set progress bars:

 * `progressValue` to set the progress value as a percentage
 * `progress` (optional) to configure [individual progress bars](Elements/Individual_Elements#project_chart)